Unfortunately, a crockpot will eventually need to be cleaned like all appliances. Clean a crock pot insert and base using the easy steps below.

 Most crock pots have removable stoneware inserts that can be cleaned in the dishwasher or by hand.
 However, if your crock pot doesn’t have a removable insert, don’t worry – it’s still possible to clean it effectively.

 The first step is to fill the crock pot with hot water and add a few drops of dish detergent.
 Let the mixture soak for 30 minutes, then use a sponge or brush to scrub away any food debris.
-Once the pot is clean, rinse it well with hot water and dry it thoroughly with a clean cloth.
+Once the pot is clean, rinse it with hot water and dry it thoroughly with a clean cloth.

 Tip: An effective way to clean burnt areas is to give the area a squirt of household cleaner, grab a small bowl of the hottest tap water, use kitchen gloves, using a damp microfiber cloth to wipe the cleaner away.